 Devices infected with Emotet malware can deploy ransomware.
-The malware can also drop other types of malware that steal user credentials, browser history, and sensitive documents.
+The malware can also drop other malware that steal user credentials, browser history, and sensitive documents.
 The harvested data can then be used to send spam to other email accounts.

 Emotet was discovered by Trend Micro as TrojanSpy.Win32.EMOTET.THIBEAI in 2014.
-Back then, it was known as a banking malware variant that stole data by sniffing out network activity.
-Over the years, the malware had evolved in many ways; versions of Emotet have since been found acting as a loader for other malware families and adding a new evasion technique.
+Back then, it was known as a banking malware that stole data by sniffing out network activity.
+Over the years, the malware had evolved in many ways; versions of Emotet has since been found acting as a loader for other malware families and adding a new evasion technique.

 Defense against Emotet

 The Emotet malware persists as a threat as cybercriminals continue to increase not just the level of harm it brings, but also the sophistication of the social engineering techniques used to propagate it via email.
 Below are the recommendations for protecting the enterprise’s systems against Emotet: